Seton Hall University Scholarships (2025–2026) | Automatic, Competitive & Hidden Aid

 Why is the table empty?

-Seton Hall’s major selective scholarships (MLK Jr., Servant Leader, Latino Institute, Women’s Guild, Bethany) are donor- or mission-based awards.
+Seton Hall’s major selective scholarships (MLK Jr., Servant Leader, Latino Institute, Women’s Guild, Bethany) are donor- or mission-based.
 They are not considered flagship “competitive” scholarships and are shown in the Hidden Gems section.

 Does Seton Hall have a full-tuition or full-ride scholarship?